hildeth/bsdiff-thh/README.md

 Changes
 -------
 bsdiff-thh is currently hosted on github.com as an open-source project.
 The git changelog can be perused for the complete commit history.
+See also CHANGES.md

 The original version is bsdiff-4.3 available at http://www.daemonology.net/bsdiff/bsdiff-4.3.tar.gz